top of page

 SIZE

 It's hard to predict adult size.
 Sometimes, the runt of the litter grows to be the largest.
-Sometimes a puppy might take on more Bernese genes and grow over 100+ pounds.
+Sometimes a puppy might take on more Bernese genes.
 Or maybe the puppy stays small!
 Bernese Mountain Dogs range from 50-120 pounds.
 Poodles range from 10-65 pounds.
 Size is never a guarantee.
 The most accurate way to predict adult weight is to look at previous pairings and see how those puppies matured.
 If you are set on a mini, your best bet is get a puppy from parents who are similar in size.
 Most standard x mini breeding's will produce a variety of sizes within the litter.

 size chart.png